 Imagine you are in a situation where you need to balance your full-time job and education to earn a degree.
-Although the process feels challenging, especially when your schedule already feels packed because of school assignments and office responsibilities.
+The process feels challenging, especially when your schedule already feels packed because of school assignments and office responsibilities.

 But with the right plan, it’s possible to succeed in both without sacrificing your performance at work or school.
 Many adults are returning to school to change careers, advance in their current department, or gain new skills.

-In places like Kentucky, where more working adults are finding ways to return to school, colleges have started reforming how education fits into real life.
-These changes are making it easier to keep learning while continuing to earn money.
+In places like Kentucky, where more working adults are finding ways to return to school, colleges have started reshaping how education fits into real life.
+These changes are making it easier to keep learning while continuing to make money.

 Here is a guide on how to earn your degree while working to survive the real-world challenges and obstacles.
 You can keep reading to know how you can do the same as other international students are making things work.

-Here is the step-by-step guide on how you can earn an educational degree while working in your field and making money.
+Here is the complete step-by-step guide on how you can earn a degree while working in the 2025 job industry.

 Before starting classes, review your financial situation.
 Tuition, books, software, and internet access can all add up.
 It’s important to know exactly what costs to expect.